Ad Network Detector

 Why did it find a partner in ads.txt that is not on the page?

 An ads.txt row authorizes selling for the domain, but it does not prove that the partner is active on the checked URL.
-The row may support another section of the site, dormant demand, or a future integration.
+The row may support another section, dormant demand, or a future integration.

 Why did it find a page partner with no ads.txt match?